rupertlssmith/HyperExpress/README.md

 There are three concepts that play together to accomplish this:

-* **RelationshipBuilder** = Use this to describe relationships between resources and namespaces.
+* **RelationshipDefinition** = Use this to describe relationships between resources and namespaces.
-* **LinkResolver** = Given a RelationshipBuilder, this class provides links (from the RelationshipBuilder) relevant for a given resource type.
 * **TokenResolver** = For relationships (in the RelationshipBuilder) that have templated URLs, this class is able to populate the URL parameters, substituting actual values for the tokens (e.g. '{userId}').
+* **TokenBinder** = For a collection of resources, resolves tokens in a URL by binding properties from individual objects in the collection to identifiers in the URL.

-Additionally, there are a couple of helper classes to assist in creating URLs and Links en masse:
+Additionally, there are a couple of helper classes:

 * **MapStringFormat** = which will substitute names in a string with provided values (such as an URL).
 * **RelTypes** = contains constants for REST-related standard Iana.org link-relation types.

 The HyperExpress-Core project is primarily abstract implementations.
-The real functionality is in the sub-projects, such as HyperExpress-HAL, which has HAL-specific rendering of Resource implementations.
+Specific functionality is in the sub-projects, such as HyperExpress-HAL, which has HAL-specific rendering (and parsing) of Resource implementations.

 Please see HyperExpress-HAL for usage information: https://github.com/RestExpress/HyperExpress/tree/master/hal